genwebcorp/genjax/docs/library/core.md

 ## Static typing with `genjax.typing` a.k.a 🐻`beartype`🐻

 GenJAX uses [`beartype`](https://github.com/beartype/beartype) to perform type checking _during JAX tracing / compile time_.
 This means that `beartype`, normally a fast _runtime_ type checker, operates _at JAX tracing time_ to ensure that the arguments and return values are correct, with zero runtime cost.

-When you trip over `beartype`, you should expect to see errors of the following form:

 ::: genjax.typing.typecheck